 America thrives on deliberation

-In the last fifteen years political partisanship has increased dramatically.
-Not only do Republicans and Democrats disagree on values, they also feel more hostility towards one another.
-Fortunately, the Constitution provides us with the vocabulary to build a more perfect union.
+In the last twenty years political partisanship has increased dramatically.
+Not only do Republicans and Democrats disagree on values, they also see each other as existential threats to our democracy.
+Fortunately, the Constitution provides us with the vocabulary and structure to disagree well.
 Unfortunately, fewer Americans know how to think constitutionally.

 Many thanks toJanis Chaillou and Em Richards for getting this project off the ground.